Shadow signatures and energy accumulation in Lorentzian-Euclidean black holes: Lorentzian-Euclidean black holes and photon dynamics

 In the Schwarzschild coordinates $\{t,r,\theta,\phi\}$, the Lorentzian-Euclidean Schwarzschild metric takes the form \cite{Capozziello:2024ucm,Capozziello:2025wwl,DeBianchi2025}

 where $M$ is the black hole mass and

 with the step function $H\left(1-2M/r\right)$ normalized in such a way that $H(0)=1/2$.

-The metric becomes degenerate at the event horizon, where its determinant goes to zero and the signature changes from Lorentzian ($r>2M$) to ultrahyperbolic ($r<2M$).
+The metric becomes degenerate at the event horizon $r=2M$, where its determinant goes to zero and the signature changes from Lorentzian ($r>2M$) to ultrahyperbolic ($r<2M$)\footnote{Degenerate extensions of the Schwarzschild geometry have also been considered in Refs. \cite{Kaul2016,Kaul2017}, while applications to gravitational collapse of the signature-changing mechanism have been recently studied in Ref. \cite{Bahn2025}.}.
 In the inner region ($r<2M$), the spacetime exhibits features similar to the Euclidean Schwarzschild geometry (see e.g. Refs. \cite{GH1977,Esposito1992,Battista-Esposito2022,Garnier2024,Garnier2025} for further details).
 This behavior can be understood in terms of a time coordinate $t$ that becomes imaginary upon crossing $r=2M$, a phenomenon we proposed to interpret via the notion of \emph{atemporality} \cite{DeBianchi2025}.

-The signature shift at $r=2M$ generates Dirac-delta-like factors in both the Ricci and Weyl parts of the Riemann tensor, which are \emph{a priori} ill-defined.
-These terms can be regularized using the smooth family of functions
+We begin this section by reviewing the main facet of the Lorentzian-Euclidean black holes.
+First, the signature shift generates Dirac-delta-like factors in both the Ricci and Weyl parts of the Riemann tensor, which are \emph{a priori} ill-defined and thus require an appropriate regularization scheme, outlined in Sec. \ref{Sec:regul-scheme}.
+Second, a key aspect of the model is that no causal geodesic passes through the event horizon.
+This feature modifies the causal structure of the spacetime, as we briefly review in Sec. \ref{Sec:causal-structure}.
+After these premises, we conclude the section by investigating equatorial photon motion in Sec. \ref{Sec:geodesic}, where the obtained results set the stage for the shadow analysis in Sec. \ref{Sec:shadow}.